Elevation Design

 Elevation Design Modes

-Auto-Flow Logic: The modification to maintain the piping system connectivity moves the pipe system keeping the same slope.
-The pipe system is automatically moved up/down if the new edited pipe position doesn’t longer allow the system to flow by gravity.
-See example Example 1, 2.
+- The pipe system is automatically moved up/down keeping the same slope, if the new edited pipe position no longer allows the system to flow by gravity

-- Preserves the slopes of the pipes upstream.
+- Preserves the slopes of the affected pipes

-- Modify only selected elements without affecting the rest of the system (as auto-flow Upstream and Downstream).
-See workflow example 3.
+- Modifies only the selected elements without affecting the rest of the system

 2. Hold Reference Modes